JackSzwergold/Writing/memories/Being Dragged to See the King.md

 I walked out the door and ran to the staircase with my hand in my jacket pocket holding my Micronaut in place.

+As I walked out of the building and into the afternoon sunlight I saw what was a typical neighborhood day playing out: Yentas sitting in front of the building and kids playing in the street.

+I saw some neighborhood kids invite me over to play, but I told them I had to go somewhere.
+I walked past them, into my brothers car and closed the door.

+Pretty much immeiately from the moment the door closed to barely the moment my brother pulled out of the parking space I was inundated with him venting—seemingly endlessly—about our parents.
+I had no problem with them, but he seemed to be perpetually angry at them.

+And that was on a good day.
+Today was anything but good.

+We drove down Ocean Parkway, to the Belt Parkway, to the Gowanus Expressway, to the Brooklyn-Queens Expressway to the Brooklyn Bridge.
+All along the way, endless negativity from my brother.

+I was 9 years old at the time.
+He was 20 years older.
+And in his mind this was acceptable.

+By the time we got to the Brooklyn Bridge I was relieved.
+The bridge had this grating for a roadway that made for an enldess hum as cars drove over.
+The second the wheels of my brother’s car hit the Brooklyn Bridge that hum, that white noise was beautiful… I could not hear a thing he was saying, and I smiled as we drove over the bridge and I was able to enjoy the view without the bullshit.

+When we got to the Manhattan side, the hum settled, but my brother was still going at a mile a minute… His mouth was at least.

 ***

 *Being Dragged to See the King (c) Copyright by Jack Szwergold; written on December 26, 2017.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*